WAT MAE NANG PLUM

 reach enlightenment.
 [4]

-(2) It is clear that most of the Chronicles of Ayutthaya has been written after the fall of
+(2) It is clear that most of the Chronicles of Ayutthaya have been written after the fall of

 Ayutthaya.
 The monastery is following these chronicles already named Mae Nang Plum